ian-m-simons/systemHealth/README.md

 How to use:

+	> run in terminal
+	> will be given the option to run continuously, run system check once, or take a snap shot of current resource usage
-	> Meant to be run in a terminal then minimized, it will give an audible alert if something is unhealthy
+	> if run continuously it will provide audible alert if resources are overused
 TODO:
-	> consider adding a menu